praynham/auto-maze/README.md

 (1) Download auto-maze/grid into a new directory on your computer

 Usage:
-(1) In your web browser, open the file .../grid/index.html (2) Optionally select a Width, then click 'Make a Green Maze' (3) A new window will open with the randomly generated maze.
-Move your mouse (no need to click) to try to travel from the entrance at the bottom to the central square.
+(1) In your web browser, open the file .../grid/index.html;
+(2) Optionally select a Width, then click 'Make a Green Maze';
+(3) A new window will open with the randomly generated maze.
+Move your mouse (no need to click) to try to travel from the entrance at the bottom to the central square;
 (4) If you move your mouse out of the window, the path will slowly erase itself.

 *__random__: (of a number generator) predictable; (of a data-access method) unpredictable.